RVshare.com

 • Mileage: From Ruidoso to Albuquerque is 199 miles.

-• Fun Fact: "Red or Green?" is the official State Question of New Mexico.
+• Fun fact: "Red or Green?" is the official State Question of New Mexico.
 It refers to the type of chilies, red or green, you get with your meal when ordering at restaurants in the state.

-Top RV Rentals in Ruidoso, New Mexico
+Top RV Rentals Near Ruidoso, New Mexico

-Nearby National Parks
+National Parks

 White Sands National Park